n0v4c4n3/OIDC-Debugger/README.md

 # OAuth 2.0 and OpenID Connect Debugger

-:earth_americas: Live here: https://oauthdebugger.com or https://oidcdebugger.com
+:earth_americas: Live here: https://test.sso.bigcheese.uy

 ## What is this?

-Read the blog post: [Introducing the OpenID Connect Debugger](https://www.recaffeinate.co/post/introducing-openid-connect-debugger/)

 Getting an OAuth or OpenID Connect flow working properly can be tricky.
 There's a bunch of parameters you need to get right, and it's not always easy to capture or parse errors.
 I wrote this little web tool to make the process easier.

 ## How to use the debugger

-All you need to do is temporarily set your OAuth client redirect URI to `https://oidcdebugger.com/debug` (or `https://oauthdebugger.com/debug`):
+All you need to do is temporarily set your OAuth client redirect URI to `https://test.sso.bigcheese.uy/debug`:

 <img src="https://www.recaffeinate.co/img/post/introducing-openid-connect-debugger/temp-redirect-uri.png" alt="Temporarily change client redirect URI to debugger" title="Screenshot of Google developer console" width="550px">